CONTACT: Leslie Komet, 210-326-8992

 Darlene Dorsey, 210-834-4263

-SAN ANTONIO (August 1, 2018) - San Antonio Police officers are now receiving additional training on Vision Zero and crash reporting during their daily roll call in an effort to combat San Antonio’s alarming increase in traffic fatalities.
+San Antonio, Texas, August 1, 2018: San Antonio Police officers are now receiving additional training on Vision Zero and crash reporting during their daily roll call in an effort to combat San Antonio’s alarming increase in traffic fatalities.
 Additionally, officers are sharing educational material with roadway users, especially those who are making unsafe choices.

 On average, 162 people are killed on San Antonio roadways annually while some 40,000 are killed in traffic crashes across the United States.
 In the first six months of this year, 85 people were killed on San Antonio roads.
 This is a 44 percent increase in roadway fatalities when compared to the same period of time last year.
 In 2016 there were 98 fatalities during the same time period.